-Letter to Chairman Rogers, Rep. Jones, and Members of the House Education Committee March 11, 2018 Page 5 of 11 policy, a college must respect religious student groups' right to choose their leaders according to their religious beliefs.
-State legislation thereby protects public colleges, and the taxpayers that fund them, from costly litigation.
-Equally importantly, state legislation protects religious students from discrimination on public campuses and secures their basic freedom of speech and religion.
+SSB 1099 allows public universities and colleges to have whatever policies they wish.
+All SSB 1099 requires is that whatever policy a college chooses to have must respect religious student groups' right to choose their leaders according to their religious beliefs.
+SSB 1099 thereby protects Iowa public colleges, and the Iowans whose tax dollars fund them, from costly litigation.
+Equally importantly, SSB 1099 protects religious students from discrimination on Iowa campuses and secures their basic freedoms of speech and religion.